-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The Land Trust Alliance has submitted a public comment letter to the U.S. Department of Agriculture regarding the National Environmental Policy Act (NEPA) Regulation Revision Interim Final Rule.
 This move comes as the Alliance seeks to facilitate the efficient management of agricultural land easements while preserving critical ecological and agricultural values.

-Founded in 1982, the Land Trust Alliance is a national nonprofit organization dedicated to land conservation an more ST
+Founded in 1982, the Land Trust Alliance is a national nonprofit organization dedicated to land conservation and represents approximately 950 member land trusts more ST

 Landmark Legal Foundation Urges Bureau of Land Management to Restore Energy Development in National Petroleum Reserve in Alaska (10)